Kong/docs.konghq.com/app/1.0.x/plugin-development/plugin-configuration.md

 ## Introduction

-Most of the time, it makes sense for your plugin to be configurable to answer all of your user's needs.
+Most of the time, it makes sense for your plugin to be configurable to answer all of your users' needs.
 Your plugin's configuration is stored in the datastore for Kong to retrieve it and pass it to your [handler.lua]({{page.book.chapters.custom-logic}}) methods when the plugin is being executed.